 "Do not teach your children never to be angry; teach them HOW to be angry ." - Lyman Abbott

 But it's worth considering whether that's the best option in dealing with anger.
 Imagine being angry at your partner.
 What if they said "Go calm down; come back when you can talk about this politely."
-Would you feel heard?
-Would you start to calm down?
+Would you feel heard and start to calm down?
 Or might you explode?

 So if we send our angry child to his room, he will indeed calm down, eventually.
 He'll also have gotten some clear messages: